Completing the Degree

 Master’s degree candidates are expected to complete degree requirements within five years of beginning their programs, as measured by the matriculation into the degree program.

-Failure to complete the degree within the established time limits will result in termination unless the student successfully petitions for an extension to the Associate Provost for Graduate Studies.
+Failure to complete the degree within the established time limits will result in termination unless the student successfully petitions for an extension to the Vice Provost for Research and Graduate Education.
 The college, school, or department and the student’s advisor must recommend this extension.
 If it is not approved, the student will be terminated from the program.
 Students may petition for an extension of time for a minimum of one quarter and up to a maximum of one year per request.
 For more information, see Exceptions regarding extensions of time.

-Notes: GSSW: The MSW must be completed in four years.
+Notes: GSSW: The MSW must be completed in five years.

 MCE: The Ed.S. must be completed in six years.